-Benefits vs. Purchasing office space.
+Benefits of Leasing vs. Purchasing office space.
 Economic uncertainty and market volatility are causing many of companies to question their commercial office space needs.
 What’s the right decision for your business?
 Should you lease office space or purchase office space?
 The short answer is, well, it depends.
 Not sure if leasing is right for you?
 Comparing the benefits of leasing office space against your company’s commercial real estate needs can help.

 Some of the benefits vs. purchasing office space include: